turingschool/backend-curriculum-site/module2/lessons/sad_path_and_flash.md

 end
 ```

 Let's take a quick moment to talk about **flash** messages.  flash is an object that Rails gives us to help us send information back to a client that will be displayed to a user.
 Taking a look at how the flash message is created, what data structure does it look like?
-Just like sessions and params, the flash object acts just like a ruby hash!
+Just like params, the flash object acts just like a ruby hash!

 But, just because we created the flash, doesn't mean a user will automatically see it - we will need to tell our views to display the flash information: